DCVL-3D/PointHMR_release/README.md

+## License

+This research code is released under the MIT license.
+Please see [LICENSE](documents/LICENSE.md) for more information.

+SMPL and MANO models are subject to **Software Copyright License for non-commercial scientific research purposes**.
+Please see [SMPL-Model License](https://smpl.is.tue.mpg.de/modellicense.html) and [MANO License](https://mano.is.tue.mpg.de/license.html) for more information.

+We use submodules from third party ([hassony2/manopth](https://github.com/hassony2/manopth)).
+Please see [NOTICE](documents/NOTICE.md) for more information.

 ## Acknowledgments
 This work was supported by Institute of Information \& communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (2021-0-02084, eXtended Reality and Volumetric media generation and transmission technology for immersive experience sharing in noncontact environment with a Korea-EU international cooperative research).